 The most tedious and least rewarding part of your job is going to be lead generation.
 This is finding potential customers for your services.

 Start with the problem you’re trying to solve.
 Who has this problem?
 How are they solving it right now?
 Who feels the most pain from it?
 Figure out who they might be, where they are and how you’re going to reach them.
-Common types of customer for web freelancers are:
+Common types of customers for web freelancers are:

 - Small, local businesses